hkaest/dbus-opendtu-DC-load/README.md

 |--|--|
 |higer than current /SocFloatingMax|set /SocFloatingMax to the value|
 |lower than current /SocFloatingMax|decrement /SocFloatingMax by 1|
-|100%|set /SocFloatingMax to 100% or more to have 100% for a longer time
+|100%|set /SocFloatingMax to 100% or more to have max SOC range for a longer time

 /SocFloatingMax is increased faster than decreased.
 Since having a maximum of SOC range available is more important.
 In autumn the SOC is getting smaller slowly to hit the mimimum range for winter time.